SomtoAch/Calculator/README.md

 # Calculator
 Date: 13/01/24

 This is a simple 3 hour project.
 The code utilises the tkinter library and produces a simple GUI calculator.
 The calculator can perform addition, subtraction, multiplication and division on whole as well as decimal numbers.
 The user clicks the buttons containing the values they need to compute, and then press = to finally compute the result.
+The result is retained to be used immediately for the next calculation, unless cleared by the user.

 # Future Improvements
 - Code that allows user to type in their calculation